EnWave Corporation (NWVCF) CEO Brent Charleton on Q4 2020 Results - Earnings Call Transcript

 Now on to NutraDried.
 When it became evident that the pandemic was frustrating the ability to secure meetings with new buyers to expand a number of distribution points for our Moon Cheese in 2020, management cut back planned production and lowered marketing spend.
 We were expecting NutraDried to gain meaningful new grocery and c-store distribution in 2020 to diversify away from Costco, but this did not happen quite as planned.
 When the pandemic hit, our sales team couldn't secure meetings or get commitments as a new product.
 And we missed on that target.
 This combined with lower overall velocities and targeted rotations in Costco not being realized at the level anticipated, resulting in a glut of inventory.

-NutraDried pivoted and successfully secure a buy one get one free promotion with Costco in Q4 which allowed our operating subsidiary to convert dry cheese back into cash.
-This welcome liquidity provided some runway for the beefed up sales and marketing team to gain a new distribution that was pushed-off in 2020 and execute on their plan to achieve meaningful distribution growth in fiscal 2021.
-NutraDried accomplished several qualitative improvements in fiscal 2020, including a full brand relaunch, a revamped online presence and sales strategy, the introduction of three new flavors of Moon Cheese and the reorganization of their sales function, including the addition of an in-house dedicated sales group and marketing team, and a refinement of their broker network.
+NutraDried pivoted and successfully secured a buy one get one free promotion with Costco in Q4 which allowed our operating subsidiary to convert dry cheese back into cash.
+This welcome liquidity provided some runway for the beefed-up sales and marketing team to gain the new distribution that was pushed-off in 2020 and execute on their plan to achieve meaningful distribution growth in fiscal 2021.
+NutraDried accomplished several qualitative improvements in fiscal 2020, including a full brand relaunch, a revamped online presence and sales strategy, the introduction of three new flavors of Moon Cheese and the reorganization of their sales function, including the addition of an in-house dedicated sales group and marketing team, and refinement of their broker network.

 The foundation for future success continued to be built during tough times, as NutraDried doubled their online sales, added 322 new retail customers, added over 37,000 new toll distribution points, which is the number of SKUs per store multiplied by number of stores, some of the notable wins include new 2 ounce distribution at multiple hours in Safeway, Ingles, Lowes, Hy-Vee and [BI] locations as well as big 1 ounce wins at Albertsons Safeway enterprise-wide, 650 Target stores, Rite Aid, CVS, Wawa, Maverick and Plaid Pantry, a leading convenience store chain.

 Moving forward into fiscal 2021, NutraDried is focused on growth drivers for top and bottom-line improvement, including: increasing the product velocities by making improvements to the core product offerings; drive grocery distribution for the 2 and 1 ounce Moon Cheese and the new protein blitz mix launching in Q2, which is a mix of nuts and cheese.
 This is a clear opportunity for growth with us currently having less than 25% distribution in U.S. grocery retail.
 This is a major priority with 14,000 new stores targeted this upcoming year.

-They hope to derive more profitability from club stores via everyday innovation, and deliver regular and more consistent rotations by offering new product formats and exclusive flavors.
+We hope to derive more profitability from club stores via everyday innovation, and deliver regular and more consistent rotations by offering new product formats and exclusive flavors.
 Another main point is, they're going to leverage new products online with key customers.
 These new product launching is via Amazon and the NutraDried web store will be used as testing grounds to identify long-term winners for brick-and-mortar sales distribution.
 And lastly, lowering costs and regaining financial leverage.

 We firmly believe that NutraDried has legitimate potential to grow significantly in the coming 12 to 24 months, and the strategy developed by our management team is sound.
 The obstacles thrown in front of us in 2020 by the pandemic are behind us, and we're hoping to get commitments from major retailers for new distribution in fiscal 2021.